WHAT IS SUPER CRUISE™?

 NOTE: Consult your Owner’s Manual for more important information about Super Cruise.

-SUPER CRUISE UPGRADES
+SUPER CRUISE ENHANCEMENTS

-4. Once the three actions are complete, the system will begin programming the software and the update’s time remaining will appear on the screen.
+- The system will begin programming the software and the update’s time remaining will appear on the screen.

 LOOKING TO LEARN MORE?